-In his role as Client Service Associate, Matt uses his customer service and operations background to curate a smooth service experience for clients, seeking to filter out the everyday noise and help our clients focus only on high-value activities that impact their financial well-being.
+In his role as Associate Advisor, Matt uses his customer service and operations background to curate a smooth service experience for clients, seeking to filter out the everyday noise and help our clients focus only on high-value activities that impact their financial well-being.

 Friends describe me as

 Hospitable, engaging, the last to go home, charitable, always available to help, the organizer, and most importantly—loyal (almost to a fault).

 I have been happily married to my wife Mary since May 2008.
 We have 3 young kids—Jack, Maggie, and Billy who are constantly finding new ways to keep us on our toes.
 While some may call it old-fashioned, we make a concerted effort to eat dinner together every weeknight so that we can discuss each other’s days.
 As a family, we enjoy entertaining and having our home filled with friends and relatives.

 One of my first jobs was with my younger brother Jim, taking over a grass-cutting circuit for a gentleman having a summer knee surgery.
 Together, my brother and I quickly learned the importance of scheduling, prioritization, and cooperation.
 As young boys, both of us would have preferred playing ball with friends or swimming at the pool, but we knew that that wouldn’t happen until all the necessary lawns were cut every day.
 We also came to the quick realization that it was in the best interest of everyone involved (both for the customers and for us!) that Jim cut the grass and I stick to edging—we put each other in positions where we were most likely to succeed.
 Coincidentally (or not), at HIG, we strive to have each team member working on tasks for which they are uniquely qualified.
 We call this “unique ability” and believe it is one of the organizational advantages making HIG a special place for employees and our clients.